ArnaudDuhamel/courseInfoCollector/README.md

 - If it was thought in english
 - What was the study level of the course (bachelor, master, etc)

+This list contained the courses chosen by the exchanges students that would be attending the university in the fall 2023 semester.

 ## Data sources

 <details>